izdanhan/toolbox/templates/README.md

 # Templates

-Starter templates for new scripts or documentation.
+This folder contains **starter templates for scripts and documentation**.
+They serve as a quick way to create new, consistent files across the repo.

+## Structure

-- `bash/` → Boilerplate for Bash scripts (with safety checks and comments)
+- `bash/` → Boilerplate for new Bash scripts.
-- `markdown/` → Example structure for new Markdown documentation
+- `markdown/` → Example structure for new documentation files.

-Use these as a starting point to maintain consistency in new files.
+---

+Tip: When creating a new script or doc, copy from here instead of starting from scratch.